fde197/ExData_Plotting1/README.md

 ## Instruction
-The data are in the same dir than the code
+The data must be in the same dir than the code

 To run the code do : <br>
 source("plot1.R") <br>